Authority: Executive Vice Chancellor and Provost

 4.3.
 Ability and willingness to participate in department, college, university and professional organization affairs.

-4.4 Unless indicated otherwise in the Statement of Mutual Expectations, ability or definite promise in research is necessary for reappointment as assistant professor.
+4.4 Unless indicated otherwise in the Statement of Faculty Responsibilities, ability or definite promise in research is necessary for reappointment as assistant professor.

 5.1.
 Recognized ability and potential for distinction in teaching, independent research, extension and/or other scholarly activity that is germane to the faculty member’s appointment.
-Unless otherwise indicated in the Statement of Mutual Expectations, recognized ability and potential for distinction in independent research are necessary conditions for promotion to associate professor with tenure
+Unless otherwise indicated in the Statement of Faculty Responsibilities, recognized ability and potential for distinction in independent research are necessary conditions for promotion to associate professor with tenure

 5.3.
 Clear service contributions to a combination of department, college, university and professional organizations.
 Departmental service is expected.